 3. To enter for the prize, entrants should submit:

-- A completed application cover sheet (Word Doc file, 134 KB)
+- A completed application cover sheet, which can be found here (Word Doc file, 134 KB)

 - An essay of not more than 500 words explaining the coherence and interest of their collection, and why and how it was assembled